 The United Airlines Polaris Lounge at Chicago O’Hare (ORD) was the first of their newly redesigned network of Business Class lounges to open.
 This review post is an aggregate of several visits (since Chicago is Coworkaholic HQ).
-For all our United Polaris Business Class posts and reviews, click here.
+We’ve covered a bunch of other news and reviews on United Polaris Business Class.

 United Polaris Business Class: Redesigned from “Ahh to Zzz”

 Polaris, named after the North Star, is United Airlines‘ totally redesigned business class product.
 No element of the experience has been left untouched.
-Brand new lounges offer showers, nap rooms, a full service dining room and laundry services.
+United’s brand new lounges offer showers, nap rooms, a full service dining room and laundry services.
 In-flight, all seats have direct aisle access and passengers enjoy wine paired menus, Saks Fifth Avenue bedding, Cowshed amenities and on some routes, even pajamas.

 As a former advertising executive, I get it…you need to build buzz around a new product.
 December of last year, with great fanfare mind you, United Airlines began promotion for their “totally redesigned from ‘Ahh to Zzz’ business class product”.